top of page

 2015

-• CBRCanada Fall Survey Report released.
+• CBRC Fall Survey Report was released.

 • CUExpo 2015 took place in Ottawa at Carleton University.
 CBRC facilitated two preconference workshops and helped to organized the conference of around 300 people.
+Joanna Ochocka, on behalf of CBRC, gave a plenary presentation about the C2UExpo movement and announced SFU as the next host of C2UExpo 2017.

 Arrow